-Dr. Aoife Ahern (UCD) – Senior Lecturer in the School of Civil, Structural and Environmental Engineering in UCD.
-Dr Ahern supervises 3 full-time PhD students in UCD and also supervises a part-time PhD student in the DIT.
+Prof. Aoife Ahern (UCD) is the College Principal for the College of Engineering and Architecture, and Dean of Engineering in University College Dublin.
 She is a member of the Irish Transport Research Network Committee, of which she was chair from September 2010-September 2013.
 She has also been the Honorary Secretary of the Institute of Highway and Transportation Engineers (Irish branch) and has participated in a number of European and Irish projects, including FP7 project Optimism, looking at National Travel Statistics and the role of ICT in encouraging more sustainable travel.
 Current research interests include examining the impact of the recent housing boom on transport infrastructure and travel needs, the interactions between residential self-selection and commuter travel and equity issues relating to transport.

 Dr. Bidisha Ghosh (TCD) is an Assistant Professor in the Department of Civil, Structural and Environmental Engineering, Trinity College Dublin.
 She is an expert of traffic prediction, time-series modelling, artificial intelligence algorithms, sustainable transportation and safety in transportation.
 She has published over 40 peer-reviewed journal and conference papers and her H index is 7.
 She is in the editorial board of Transportation Research Part C and she is a current member of the Committee on Statistical Methods, ABJ80 in Transportation Research Board.
 She has attracted over €800,000 in the last four years in research funding from both National and EU funding sources.